 Don’t spray your pumpkins if there is anything around them that the spray will damage!

-If your white pumpkins start turning yellow and they are still nice looking and feel hard to the touch give them a quick coat of white chalk paint.
-This will brighten them up and the coating protects them as well!
+If your white pumpkins start turning yellow and they are still nice looking and feel hard to the touch, give them a quick coat of white chalk or acrylic paint.
+This will brighten them up, and the coating protects them as well!
 First, put them in a bath of Cholox bleach like suggested above, totally dry them, and paint!

 SAVE THE STEM